danhper/python-i18n/README.md

 ## Installation

-Simply download the package and run
+Just run

-    python setup.py install
+    pip install python-i18n

-Make sure you are using Python 3.
-If you want to use YAML translation files, you will need PyYAML installed as well.
-If you are using `easy_install`, you can use
+If you want to use YAML to store your translations, use

-    easy_install python-i18n[yaml]

-to install both.
+    pip install python-i18n[YAML]

 ## Usage
 ### Basic usage